tulio84z/nextlevelpython/README.md

 ## Synopsis

 This repo contains study code that follows the chapters of the book Learning Python 5e.
-## Code Example

-Each Chapter directory refers to a chapter of the book and will contains pytest tests that demonstrate features of the python language
+Each Chapter directory refers to a chapter of the book and will contain pytest tests that demonstrate specific features of the python language, comparing versions 2.7 and 3.6 whenever appropriate

 ## Motivation